 To treat torticollis there are 5 simples steps that can be followed:

-1. Tilt your body forward
+1. Tilt your body forward with your head hanging

 2. Apply pressure to the neck muscles

 Physiotherapy is important because it can help you stretch your neck using a technique called muscular energy.
-This involves placing a hand (on the side of the torticollis) on the head and exerting force by pushing the head against the hand.
+This involves placing a hand on the head (on the side of the torticollis) and exerting force by pushing the head against the hand.
 Hold this position for 5 seconds and then relax, resting for another 5 seconds.
 Repeat this exercise 4 more times.
 Little by little your range of motion will improve.

 4. Massage and compresses